iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning.md

 # Cleaning Up Experiments

 Although DVC uses minimal resources to keep track of the experiments, they may clutter tables and the workspace.
-DVC allows to remove particular experiments from the workspace or delete all not-yet-persisted experiments at once.
+DVC allows to remove specific experiments from the workspace or delete all not-yet-persisted experiments at once.

-## Removing Local Experiments
+## Removing Specific Local Experiments

-When you want to discard an experiment you can use `dvc exp remove` and supply the experiment name.
+When you want to discard experiments by their name, you can use `dvc exp remove` and supply the experiment name.

 ```dvc
 $ dvc exp list